Military increases parental leave for service members - NewsBreak

 Military increases parental leave for service members

-WASHINGTON D.C. — A significant change in the Department of Defense could help keep more service members in the military.
-DOD announced it is increasing parental leave to twelve weeks starting this week.
+WASHINGTON D.C. — A major change at the Department of Defense could help keep more service members in the military.
+DOD just announced it is increasing parental leave to twelve weeks starting this week.

-That goes for service members who give birth, the service member’s parents who support them, and those who adopt or get a long-term foster child.
+That goes for service members who give birth and the service member parents who support them, along with those who adopt or get a long-term foster child.

 This is a huge increase.
 Previous regulations provided some recovery time and up to just six weeks of maternity leave and only two to three weeks for the parent who doesn’t give birth.